-You’ll find WASPI on its website, Facebook and Twitter, on Waspi voice, and the Edinburgh branch of WASPI.
-You’ll find us on Yes Edinburgh West website, Facebook and Twitter.
+You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
 There is also a library of useful information on our SNP branch Forum on Women and a Facebook page on Women.
 The 2014 Referendum White Paper (p.141) and the Wee Blue Book, although dated, give a good idea of policy options in an independent Scotland.